alegresor/QMCGenerators.jl/README.md

 # Quasi-Monte Carlo Generators

-Julia version of Dirk Nuyen's [Magic Point Shop](https://people.cs.kuleuven.be/~dirk.nuyens/qmc-generators/).
+Julia version of Dirk Nuyens' [Magic Point Shop](https://people.cs.kuleuven.be/~dirk.nuyens/qmc-generators/).

 See the [Tutorial](https://alegresor.github.io/QMCGenerators.jl/stable/tutorial) for instructions on how to use this package.